Witiko/doctoral-thesis/defense.md

 > math-specific techniques mentioned in section 2.3 (actually just the
 > structural matching in 2.3.3.1).
 Everything else in 2.3 is applicable to
 > general IR.
 Some other MIR-related works are mentioned in subsections 4.x.
 Is
-> this lack of mathspecific IR a sign of small research MIR community?
-Please
+> this lack of math specific IR a sign of small research MIR community?
-> comment on this.

 * * *